-7 cr.
-An eight-week, full-time internship requiring the application of didactic knowledge into the patient care environment.
-This experience will begin the process of professional socialization, cultivation of interpersonal skills, clinical decision making, self-assessment, proactive learning, and development of personal values and attitudes related to ethical, legal, and moral practice.
+This first 10-week, full-time clinical experience facilitates students' application of didactic knowledge into the patient care environment.
+This experience begins the process of professional socialization, cultivation of interpersonal skills, clinical decision making, self-assessment, proactive learning, and development of personal values and attitudes related to ethical, legal, and moral practice.
 Graded S/U.